manaakiwhenua/nzsluc/README.md

 A **land use classification _system_** may then be developed within this framework.
 It is at this level that a more concrete system of classes may be created.
 It is unlikely that one classification _system_ will be appropriate for all interested parties; the intention is for multiple such systems to be developed.
 This allows for land use classification systems to be developed for a variety of purposes and with different properties.

-For example, it may or may be appropriate for any given system to be hierarchical in structure; however we consider that in order to be robust, all instantiations of a land use classification system should undergo systematic validation.
-Therefore it is a land use classification system concern as to whether to adopt a hierarchical classification schemata; but it is a land use classification framework concern to both specify a proceedure for the validation of classified land use data.
+For example, it may or may not be appropriate for any given system to be hierarchical in structure; however we consider that in order to be robust, all instantiations of a land use classification system should undergo systematic validation.
+Therefore it is a land use classification system concern as to whether to adopt a hierarchical classification schemata; but it is a land use classification framework concern to both require and specify a proceedure for the validation of classified land use data.

 # The New Zealand Standard Land Use Classification Framework